 You will need to restart a classic procedure, such as an order for payment.

-So you end up having initiated a legal step, engaged bailiff fees, but it finally turns out to be fruitless, forcing you to start again a new procedure, long and expensive.
+So you end up having initiated a legal step, incurred bailiff fees, but it finally turns out to be worthless.
+There, you are forced to start a brand new, long and expensive procedure.

 Conclusion, a Macron law requiring a real reinforcement